RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 Device analytics and alerts | No productivity tools |

-RingCentral requires separate add-on fees for RingEx plans.
+RingCentral offers a dozen separate add-ons for RingEx plans.

 They include: